Don’t let the cold stop you from exploring Saskatoon! Here are some fun things you can do in Saskatoon even during the frigid winter months.

 This park is full of things to do!
 One of the best activities to try in the winter at Wanuskewin Heritage Park, however, is snowshoeing.
 You can rent a pair of snowshoes at the park and then hit the well-maintained trails.

-Visit Beaver Creek Conservation Area and Interpretive Centre
+Visit Beaver Creek Conservation Area

 Located within the Meewasin Valley, the Beaver Creek Conservation Area and Interpretive Centre is a great place to go for a stroll.
 It’s also full of opportunities to learn about Saskatoon’s local wildlife and terrain.
 Pack your camera and don’t forget to document your adventure!